 Everyone was drinking like crazy when we went on an All Inclusive.
 You could just go up to the tap and help yourself to beer.
 Even the kids were doing it.
 No one was keeping track.

 Sasha, aged 15, Örebro

-A lot of organised trips are designed to appeal to party-mad young people.
-Alcohol and drugs are both widely available and there are no adults standing in their way.
-And as a result, the youngsters often pile into the first bar they see and get drunk.
-And this is equally true whether they head for “Bar Street” on Rhodes, to a ski resort in the Alps, or to Malta to study English.
-Even if your teenager would rather not drink, travelling without adults is risky, so it’s up to you, as a parent, to weigh up the positive experience of independent travel against the risk of something going wrong.
+A lot of organised trips are designed to appeal to party-mad youngsters.
+Alcohol and other drugs may be widely available and there are no adults standing in their way, whether they head for “Bar Street” on Rhodes or to a ski resort in the Alps.
+And even if your teenager doesn’t drink, travelling without adults is risky.

 Most of the big language course travel firms have a total ban on alcohol and narcotics.
 Anyone caught with drugs will be sent home at their own expense and will not get a refund for the course.
-But it’s worth bearing in mind that the organisers can’t keep an eye on every single teenager, 24/7.
+But it’s impossible for the organisers to keep an eye on every single teenager, 24/7.

 There are, alongside the well-known travel firms, a number of companies specialising in travel for young people, where partying and alcohol are often the main attraction.
 Most of these travel organisers have a lower age limit of 18, but travelling unaccompanied when you’re under 18 is still possible if you can show a signed authorisation from your parents.
 Think long and hard if your child asks you for one.